krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 You can enable single sign-on to manage cross-account access.
 IAM role is the second-best option; however, you need to configure and manage roles manually.

+#### A systems administrator is creating IAM policies and attaching them to IAM identities.
+After creating the necessary identity-based policies, the administrator is now creating resource-based policies.
+Which is the only resource-based policy that the IAM service supports?

+You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
+A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+Resource-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket.
+These policies grant the specified principal permission to perform specific actions on that resource and define under what conditions this applies.

+Trust policy

+Trust policies define which principal entities (accounts, users, roles, and federated users) can assume the role.
+An IAM role is both an identity and a resource that supports resource-based policies.
+For this reason, you must attach both a trust policy and an identity-based policy to an IAM role.
+The IAM service supports only one type of resource-based policy called a role trust policy, which is attached to an IAM role.